ashshrey/ashshrey.github.io/_posts/2025-09-28-Collections.markdown

 date:   2025-09-28 18:46:52 -0400
 categories: blog
 ---
-**Note: These notes are based on course material and lectures provides by North Carolina State University.**
+**Note: These notes are based on course material and lectures provided by North Carolina State University.**
 <br><br>
 if double then `assertEquals(expected, actual, 0.001);`
 <br>`assertEquals(46.0, ex.calculateAverage(list), 0.001);`